niamurrell/jekyll-blog/_posts/2017-08-06-bootcamp-wrapup.md

 ### jQuery Event Handler `on`

 I was aware of the difference between using `$(selector).click()` and `$(selector).on("click")`: the former listens for clicks on existing page elements only while the latter can also listen for events on elements created after the page has loaded (i.e. created as a result of something the user has done).
-What I didn't realize before is that `.on("click)` still needs its selector to be an existing page element in order to work; then the hypothetical elements can be added in as an argument of `on`.
+What I didn't realize before is that `.on("click")` still needs its selector to be an existing page element in order to work; then the hypothetical elements can be added in as an argument of `on`.
 Here's an example of how you would listen for events on list items created by the user:
 ```javascript
 $("ul").on("click", "li", function() {
 	$(this).toggleClass("markDone");